 A bridge between crisis and stability.

-KALMA exists to give women a place to land when life collapses.
+KALMA exists to give people a place to land when life collapses.
 We believe healing requires more than four walls — it requires safety, structure, warmth, and a community that refuses to look away.

 Our mission